dougburks/ohmydebn-docs/docs/index.md

 OhMyDebn is designed for many different use cases:

 - Folks that want beautiful [Omarchy themes](desktop-themes.md/#themes-included-from-omarchy) on a Debian base OS
-- Cybersecurity engineers, IT administrators, or anybody that wants a beautiful and powerful command line experience
+- Cybersecurity engineers, IT administrators, or anybody that wants a beautiful and powerful [terminal](terminal.md)
-- Folks that prefer to keep hands on keyboard and use hotkeys as much as possible but still have the option of not having to use those hotkeys
+- Folks that prefer to keep hands on keyboard and use [hotkeys](hotkeys.md) as much as possible but still have the option of not having to use those hotkeys
-- Developers who want a beautiful neovim or VS Code experience
+- Developers who want a beautiful [neovim](text-editor.md/#neovim) or [Visual Studio Code](text-editor.md/#visual-studio-code) experience
-- Folks with older hardware that is not compatible with modern versions of Windows or MacOS
+- Folks with older hardware that is not compatible with modern versions of [Windows](gallery.md/#2017-dell-precision) or [MacOS](gallery.md/#2014-macbook)
 - Anybody who wants to see 2026 be the year of the Linux desktop!